 Symptoms to Watch For

 If your cat drinks milk, you may see symptoms such as vomiting, diarrhea and general discomfort due to how their stomach feels.
 Again to provide an analogy, it's just how humans with lactose intolerance feel when they consume dairy products.
-There's actually no nutritional need for milk by adult cats, so veterinarians advise against giving it to your cat, even if your cat appears to consume it without digestive upset.
+Adult cats have no nutritional need for milk, so veterinarians advise against giving it to your cat, even if your cat appears to consume it without digestive upset.

 Alternatives to Milk for Cats

 Cats need water more than they need milk.
 In fact, many cats do not get as much water as they need, so providing more of it is good for their health.
-However, there are lactose-free milk products specially made for cats such as Cat-Sip Milk and Whiska's Cat Milk.
+However, there are lactose-free milk products specially made for cats such as Cat-Sip Milk and Whiska's Cat Milk. which may be a better choice for cats than cows milks marketed for humans such as Lactaid.
 Even kittens that are bottle-fed are given a formula that they can digest rather than whole milk.

 Avoid Human Milk Substitutes